CyizaLandry5/ACADEMISIGHT/README.md

 * Manual administrative work
 * Unhappy students

-**AcademiSight fixes this by giving every student a clear, personalized module-tracking dashboard backed by a real-time database.**
+**AcademiSight fixes this by giving every student a clear, personalized module tracking dashboard backed by a real-time database.**

 ---